openPronouns/Odin/README.md

 Federation reduces the amount of trust required in a single person/company hosting the backend and frontend since the end user would have the option to run their own instance and own their data.

 ## Support us
 Normally, I'd be plugging donation links here but the project is nowhere near the stage for that yet.
 If you'd like to support the project, feel free to contribute to the codebase.
 Got a suggestion?
 Let me know on [[matrix]](https://matrix.to/#/#oPronouns-g:matrix.org).
 Security issue?
-Message me directly on [[matrix]](https://matrix.to/#/@Ludoviko_:matrix.org) or [email](mailto:me@ludoviko.ch) me
+Message me directly on [[matrix]](https://matrix.to/#/@Ludoviko_:matrix.org) or [email](mailto:me@ludoviko.ch) me.